Last updated on January 15th, 2023 at 10:26 am

 At Mala Milna, you’ll also come across an amazing no-name restaurant that the locals call Kod Dinka (which literally translates to “At Dinko’s Place”).
 Here, you can taste traditional Mediterranean dishes that are unique to the island of Hvar.

-This collection of the best Hvar beaches would not be complete without Dubovica.
+When hunting for the best beaches in Hvar, look no further than Dubovica Beach.
 It is, perhaps, one of my most favorite beaches on the island.

 Dubovica Beach is located on a secluded pebbly cove that is characterized by the majestic stone house that sits on the edge of the water.